 The cardholder generates a digital signature (using one of his SigG private signature key(s) SK.CH.DS) for data transmitted to the TOE by means of the SEF DX2.
 The TOE returns the digital signature to the IFD.
 If the TOE contains more than one signing key pair, the cardholder has to choose a private signature key (security environment) with which he will sign.
 The cardholder only is allowed to execute the SEF DX2.
-Depending on the configuration of the TOE (see section 3.2.2), after a successful authentication, the TOE allows to generate (i) only one digital signature in case of limited signature generation configuration within the current session26.
-In case of limited signature generation configuration of the TOE the SEF DX2 will generate SRE8 "Authentication expiration" after generation of a digital signature.
+Depending on the configuration of the TOE (see section 2.2), after a successful authentication, the TOE allows to generate (i) only one digital signature in case of limited signature generation configuration or (ii) an unlimited number of digital signatures in case of unlimited signature generation configuration within the current session25.
+In case of limited signature generation configuration of the TOE the SEF DX2 will generate SRE8"Authentication expiration" after generation of a digital signature.